gisaia/arlas_cli/docs/docs/iam.md

 │ delete_permission_from_group  Remove a permission to a group within the    │ │                               organisation                                 │
 │ delete_user                   Remove the user from the organisation        │
-│ delete_user_from_group        Remove a user from a group within the        │ │                               organisation                                 │
 │ forbid                        Forbid an organisation name.                 │ │ forbidden                     List forbidden organisations.                │
-│ groups                        List the groups of the organisation          │ │ list                          List organisations                           │ │ permissions                   List the permissions of the organisation     │ │ users                         List the users of the organisation           │ ╰────────────────────────────────────────────────────────────────────────────╯
+│ groups                        List the groups of the organisation          │ │ list                          List organisations                           │ │ permissions                   List the permissions of the organisation     │ │ remove_user_from_group        Remove a user from a group within the        │ │                               organisation                                 │ │ users                         List the users of the organisation           │ ╰────────────────────────────────────────────────────────────────────────────╯